pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 Let's go all in on this one and try Pulumi AI.
 We can always enhance the prompt with additional dialog back and forth during the `pulumi new` chat if it doesn't meet our expectations right away.

 It is good to keep in mind that even as advanced as AI is today, the practice is still very much in it's infancy.
-We can dive into the details of Traditional Ops (Imperative Ops), GitOps (Declarative Ops), and AI Ops (Probability Augmented Ops) in another post, but for now let's just see how close the Pulumi AI can get us.
+We will save more deep dives into the differences of Traditional Ops (Imperative Ops), GitOps (Automated Declarative Ops), and AI Ops (Probability Augmented GitOps) in another post, for now let's see how close the Pulumi AI can take us.

 ![Alt text](image-1.png)